Xuefeng-Zhu/my-python-stars/README.md

 * [fake2db](https://github.com/emirozer/fake2db) - create test databases that are populated with fake data
 * [dataset](https://github.com/pudo/dataset) - Easy-to-use data handling for SQL data stores in Python with support for implicit table creation, bulk loading, and transaction.
 Dataset also includes support for freezing data to CSV and JSON flat files.
 * [awesome-sqlalchemy](https://github.com/dahlia/awesome-sqlalchemy) - A curated list of awesome tools for SQLAlchemy
+* [redash](https://github.com/EverythingMe/redash) - Rethinking how data is queried, shared and visualized.
+A web application that allows to easily query an existing database, share the dataset and visualize it in different ways.
+Oh and you can also create dashboards.

 ## Web Framework
 * [restless](https://github.com/toastdriven/restless) - A lightweight REST miniframework for Python
 * [eve](https://github.com/nicolaiarocci/eve) - REST API framework powered by Flask, MongoDB and good intentions
 * [falcon](https://github.com/falconry/falcon) - Falcon is a high-performance Python framework for building cloud APIs, smart proxies, and app backends.
+* [py-frameworks-bench](https://github.com/klen/py-frameworks-bench) - Another benchmark for some python frameworks

 ## Web Dev
 * [rauth](https://github.com/litl/rauth) - A Python library for OAuth 1.0/a, 2.0, and Ofly